lenticularis39/axpbox/README.md

 OpenVMS 8.4 desktop in AXPbox.
 [Here is a wiki page showing you how to get this CDE desktop running](https://github.com/lenticularis39/axpbox/wiki/GUI-Desktop-Environment-(CDE))

+## Getting AXPbox

+Pre-built binaries for generic Linux amd64, Windows 10 amd64 and macOS amd64 are available for each release, and also as artifacts produced for each commit in CI.
+T2 SDE has an [official package](http://t2sde.org/packages/axpbox) for AXPbox, and openSUSE's Emulators project has an [AXPbox package](https://build.opensuse.org/package/show/Emulators/axpbox), too.
+The former gets updated the same day when a release happens, while requests are submitted now the latter that undergo approval of Emulators maintainers.

+You can also build from source using CMake; you need a C++ 11 compiler, optional dependencies are PCAP for networking and SDL or X11 for graphics support.

 ## Usage

 First invoke the interactive configuration file generator: